-The origins of the word deadline are a bit more gruesome than a date and time that something is due by.
+The origins of the word deadline are a bit more gruesome than a date and time that something is due.
 Originally, deadline was spelled dead-line and the meaning was literal.
 If prisoners in Civil War America crossed that line the penalty was being shot.
 That’s intense.

 Those are the implications of the modern deadline.
-But, did you know that deadlines aren’t just a random date that you either make or don’t?
-I did some research on deadlines and would like to present to you how to set deadlines properly and why you should set them.
+But did you know that deadlines aren’t just a random date that you either make or don’t?
+I did some research on deadlines and would like to present to you how to set deadlines and why you should set them.

 Why Have Deadlines?

-If you’re trying to build an audience, they will want to see your posts coming out around the same time every week.
-Additionally, there are many benefits for your content itself when you impose deadlines onto them.
-Deadlines, have many benefits externally, to the company, and internally, for the writer themselves.
+If you’re building an audience, they want to see your posts coming out around the same time every week.
+Additionally, there are many benefits for your content itself when you impose deadlines on it.
+Deadlines have many benefits externally, to the company, and internally, for the writer themselves.

 For the Company

 Likely, the deadlines set for a writer are set by someone else.
 There are several keys to making this work.